JetBrains/Qodana/topics/inspection-profiles.md

 ## Set up a profile

-You can set up a profile using either the `qodana.yaml` file or the [Shell commands](docker-image-configuration.topic).
+You can set up a profile using either the `qodana.yaml` file or the [shell commands](docker-image-configuration.topic).

 ### Profile name